ray-project/ray/doc/source/cluster/kubernetes/user-guides/rayservice-high-availability.md

 (kuberay-rayservice-ha)=
 # RayService high availability

-[RayService](kuberay-rayservice) provides high availability so that the service can still serve requests when the Ray head Pod fails.
+[RayService](kuberay-rayservice) provides high availability (HA) for services to continue serving requests when the Ray head Pod fails.

 ## Prerequisites

-* KubeRay 1.0.0 or later
+* Use RayService with KubeRay 1.0.0 or later.
 * Enable GCS fault tolerance in the RayService.

 ## Quickstart